 Break out the board games.
 Pop some popcorn, clear the coffee table and get out dad’s favorite games.
 To make things more interesting, make it a family tournament or learn a new game together.

-Time spent together is a great way to celebrate dads.
-Whether it’s a weekend camping trip or a long walk in the park, show the fathers in your life just how much you appreciate them by planning their favorite family activity.
+Even though Father’s Day looks different this year, time spent together is a great way to celebrate dads.
+Whether it’s a fun outdoor activity or a family game night, show the dads in your life just how much you appreciate them by planning a fun family activity.
 Happy Father’s Day!